zuplo/docs/docs/articles/accounts/zuplo-api-keys.md

 :::note{title="Required Role"}

 Account admins can view and manage all API keys in the account.
 Developers can only view their own API keys.
-Members do not have access to API keys.
+Members don't have access to API keys.

 :::